HASwitchPlate/openHASP-docs/docs/integrations/home-assistant/howto.md

 3. Restart Home Assistant.
 4. Set the [MQTT server](../../configuration/mqtt.md) settings and make sure each plate has a unique node name, save and reboot.

-The component will automatically discover the plates and you will see them appearing in Lovelace UI's _Configuration > Devices & Services > openHASP.
+The component will automatically discover the plates and you will see them appearing in Lovelace UI's _Configuration > Devices & Services > openHASP_.

 When Home Assistant detects your plate, you will have to give it a name.
 In the examples below both name and node name is `plate35`.
 You will be presented with options to set the backlight brightness level when the plate is idle and optionally you can set a path to a centrally located `pages.jsonl` file containing design for this plate - the component can send the contents of the file when the plate connects.
 From v0.6.3 of the component this file can also be a file with a `.json` extenstion.
 See the _JSON Files_ section below.